The times they are a’ changing, as Bob Dylan once said. Who’d have thought a few years ago that full blown movie stars would be appearing on TV?

 All those agents and executives’ hard drives run deep, and their memories long.

-“Agents are so busy, you’ll never really understand just how busy someone can be until you work in an agency.
-It’s unbelievable” – Rob Gallagher
+“Agents are so busy, you’ll never really understand just how busy someone can be until you work in a talent agency.– Rob Gallagher

 With these high-stakes in mind here are 14 quotes from industry figures revealing the importance of prep, first impressions, and why writers need script coverage now, more than ever.